 - Saint Paul & Minnesota Foundations

-Two of the community foundations, Greater Buffalo and Greater Dubuque, already have well-established workplace equity programs and serve as mentors for the other three participants.
+Two of the community foundations, Greater Buffalo and Greater Dubuque, already have well-established workplace equity programs and serve as mentors for the other two participants.